eoap/.github/profile/README.md

 # Resources and Guides for Earth Observation Application Packages

+This project includes several repositories designed to provide guidance and training material for developing and executing Earth Observation (EO) Application Packages in compliance with OGC standards.

-This set of repositories aims to:
+The repositories aims to:

-* help developers create Earth Observation (EO) applications using the Common Workflow Language (CWL)
+* help developers create EO applications using the Common Workflow Language (CWL)
 * provide an overview of the CWL, its key concepts
 * how to build a CWL-based EO application using practical examples in field guides